-- 23. The amendment of the Central Bank's AML/CFT Guidelines and the enactment of the SIA; with both the SIA and SIR soon to be in force in November 2011 means that Recs.
-17 and 29 will be almost fully complied with.
-The only outstanding Core recommendations are still Recs.
+- 22. The Bahamas has made progress with the enactment of the SIA and SIR as noted above and accordingly, achieved full compliance with R. 29 and substantial compliance with R. 17.
+The Bahamas has also achieved full compliance with R. 19 and 30.
+As noted in the previous follow-up report, the outstanding Core recommendations are still Recs.
 1 and 5 as they pertain to the implementation of the Palermo Convention and the applicability of certain CDD provisions to Cooperatives respectively.
 With regard to the Key recommendations Recs.
 23, 35 and SR. III are still outstanding.
-Other outstanding recommendations include Recommendations 15, 16, 17, 19, 21, 24, 29, 30, 32, SR. VIII and SR. IX.
-There have been no additions to the Recommendations that were previously outstanding and that are now fully complied with based on the Examiners' recommendations.
-(Recs.
-10, 13, SR.I, 6, 7, 8, 9, 11, 12, 22 and SR. VII.).
-The Bahamas should also take some action with regard to a system for the reporting of statistics on international wire transfers and the Examiners' recommendations with regard to non-profit organizations. - 24.
-Based on the aforementioned, it is recommended that The Bahamas be placed on regular follow- up and be required to report back to the Plenary at the November Plenary meeting in 2012.
+Other outstanding recommendations include Recommendations 15, 16, 17, 21, 24, 32, SR. VIII and SR. IX. - 23.
+Based on the aforementioned, it is recommended that The Bahamas remain on regular follow- up and be required to report back to the Plenary at the November Plenary meeting in 2013, at which point in time it will be expected that The Bahamas would have complied with all of its outstanding Core and Key Recommendations and a significant number of its other Recommendations.

-Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas Legal systems 1.
+Time FATF 40+9 Rat -ing Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas Legal systems 1.
 ML offense PC POCA section 42(2) has a deficiency with respect to compliance with the requirements of the Vienna Convention and the Palermo Convention.
 Lack of a precursor chemical statute; The predicate offences for money laundering do not cover two (2) out of the twenty (20) FATF's Designated Categories of Offences, specifically Racketeering and Human Trafficking.
 Section 42(2) of the POCA should be amended to cure the deficiency noted at paragraph 132 of this Report.
 The Draft Precursor Chemical legislation is not yet in place and should be enacted to bring the legislation in compliance with the requirements of the Vienna Convention.
 The Bahamas should proceed to implement the provisions of the Palermo Convention.
-The Bahamas should proceed to enact laws to deal with Migrant Smuggling and Human Trafficking to ensure compliance with the FATF list of Designated Categories of offences.
-By the Proceeds of Crime (Amendment) Act, 2007 (Act No. 14 of 2007) section 42(2) of the POCA has been repealed to cure the deficiency noted at paragraph 132 of the Report.
+By the Proceeds of Crime (Amendment) Act, 2007 (Act No. 14 of 2007), section 42(2) of the POCA has been repealed to cure the deficiency noted at paragraph 132 of the Report.
 The Precursor Chemicals Act, 2007 (Act No. 2 of 2007) was passed on the 16 th of January, 2007 and brought into force on the 23 rd April, 2007.
 The Bahamas has ratified the United Nations Convention against Transnational Organized Crime (the Palermo Convention) on 26 th September, 2008; the Protocol Against the Smuggling of Migrants by Land, Sea and Air, supplementing the United Nations Convention Against Transnational Organized Crime and the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children, supplementing the United Nations Convention Against Transnational Organized Crime on the 26 th September, 2008; and has acceded to the Protocol Against the Illicit Manufacturing of and Trafficking in Firearms, Their Parts and Components and Ammunition, supplementing the United Nations Convention Against Transnational Organized Crime on the 26 th September, 2008.
 The Convention and the Protocols will enter into force for The Bahamas on the 25 th December, 2008.
 Trafficking in Persons (Prevention and Suppression) Act, 2008 which addresses the issue of human smuggling and trafficking in persons for among other reasons, the purpose of labour and sexual exploitation was enacted on 10 th December, 2008.
-The Office of the Attorney-General is in the process of drafting necessary amendments to legislation, in particular the Penal Code to criminalize participation in an organized criminal group as required by the Palermo Convention and extend the existing measures to cover this type of offence.
+The Office of the Attorney-General is in the process of drafting necessary amendments to legislation, in particular the Penal Code to criminalize participation in an organized criminal group as required by the Palermo